liamo98/liamo98/README.md

 ### Hi there 👋

-Motivated learner and hobbyist developer interested in automation.
+Motivated learner and hobbyist developer interested in building scripts for automation.

+Main skills: Cloud security, DevOps, Cloud migration and deployment.

 <!--
 **liamo98/liamo98** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.